Starting a food business can involve opening your own restaurant, bakery, food truck, cake shop, or even starting a business or blog online.

 8. Peaceful Fruits ($180K/year)

-Evan Delahanty (from Akron, Ohio, USA) started Peaceful Fruits almost 9 years ago.
+Evan Delahanty (from Akron, Ohio, USA) started Peaceful Fruits over 9 years ago.

 My name is Evan Delahanty and I’m the Founder & CEO of Peaceful Fruits.
 Peaceful Fruits makes healthy, delicious, rainforest friendly fruit snacks.